Estimation is possibly the most challenging job in construction. It is wise to get an accurate estimate before you begin a project.

 If you can figure out why your estimate didn’t land you the job or why you didn’t make as much money as you expected, you can apply what you learned in your next project and improve.

 Alternatively, you can knock on our doors and let us help you with the important task of estimation.
-With over 50+ years of combined experience, Chase estimating can help you get accurate electrical, mechanical and thermal insulation estimations for your project.
+With over 50+ years of combined experience, Chase estimating can help you get accurate mechanical, electrical and thermal insulation estimations for your project.
 Our team of diligent, skilled and experienced estimators work round the clock to give you an accurate build estimate.

 We have adopted best estimating practices and cutting-edge technology that enable us, to tackle any issues out there.
 Our dedicated team will analyse your project in detail and provide you with a sound mechanical, electrical and thermal insulation estimate that will give you a competitive edge and help you win more bids.